BestWillInTheWorld/techshed-hugo/content/_index.md

   subtitle: 'A weekly communal space for the tech curious to play, collaborate and make.'
 about:
   description: >-
-    A group of technology enthusiasts that get together each week in social space to ‘tinker’ with everything from.

-    Circuit boards, programming, lasers, websites, apps, 3d printers.
+    A social space that a group of technology enthusiasts get together each week to ‘tinker’ with everything from..Circuit boards, programming, lasers, websites, apps, 3d printers.
   enable: true
   heading: '# What is Techshed?'
   slider_item:
-    - image: images/about/1.jpg
-    - image: /images/uploads/screenshot-2019-08-22-at-11.55.17.png
+    - image: /images/uploads/img_1195.jpg
 call_to_action:
   bg: images/call-to-action.jpg
   enable: true